 The difference would never be "material" enough to bother auditors, but we offer you the option so you can choose for yourself.

-At Cradle, our biggest priority is the numbers we produce are correct, the IFRS examples we think are a great way to show you that our numbers are compliant.
+At Cradle, our biggest priority is the numbers we produce are correct.
+The IFRS examples we think are a great way to show you that our numbers are compliant.
 We also encourage you to perform your recalculations.

 These are the following initial recognition details entered into Cradle: